flutter/website/src/docs/cookbook/networking/delete-data.md

   path: /docs/cookbook/networking/authenticated-requests
 ---

-Let us see how to delete data on internet using the `http` package.
+You'll learn how to delete data on internet using the `http` package.

 This recipe uses the following steps: